 It is porous if not glazed.
 Therefore, in an unglazed state, it cannot be used for making dinnerware and cups.

 If it is glazed it can be used to make plates and bowls and the like.
-However, because of its underlying porosity is not especially refractory1 and it does chip easily.
+However, because of its underlying porosity, it is not especially refractory1 and it does chip easily.

 Choosing Clay – Is Stoneware Clay Best for Beginners?